 After the death of a family member or close friend, many families make the decision to throw a reception for close relatives and friends.

 After a funeral, it is traditional but not necessary to host a reception for family and friends.

 Family members and friends will be able to catch up with one another in a less stuffy setting thanks to the get-together that will be taking place.

 Mourners have the opportunity to console one another, share more personal stories and memories, and carry on the celebration of life during the reception that follows the funeral.

-Close family members and friends might consider throwing a reception after the funeral of a loved one, allowing those that attended the funeral a more casual, relaxed place to share stories and companionship after such a difficult time.
+Those who were close to the deceased and their closest friends and family members might want to think about hosting a reception after the funeral of a loved one.
+This would give those who were at the funeral a place that was less formal and more relaxed to share stories and find companionship after going through such a trying time.